maroontress/StyleChecker/doc/rules/NoUsingDeclaration.md

 ## Default severity

-Info
+Warning

 ## Description

-When you declare a local variable which is an [`IDisposable`][system.idisposable] object, you should use Using Declarations
+When you declare a local variable and initialize it with an [`IDisposable`][system.idisposable] object, you should use the Using Declaration
 \[[1](#ref1)\] whenever possible as follows:

 ```csharp